 All at the tip of your fingers in ONE easily accessible sheet!
 How convenient is that?!
 Members, download your copy by clicking here.

-Whether you’re just getting started or have some of these items already completed for submission, these 11 easy grad school application organization tips will help you increase your application process efficiency.
+Whether you’re just getting started or have some of these items already completed for submission, these 11 easy organization tips for your grad school applications will help you become more efficient throughout the application process!

 Have any further questions?
 Feel free to send me a quick email at email@example.com!
 I would be happy to help 🙂

 Thanks for reading!
-Have a wonderful day and good luck with your applications!
+Have a wonderful day and good luck with your grad school applications!